CEI-lab/ece3400-2017/docs/TA_Labs/lab1.md

 # ECE3400 Fall 2017
 ## Lab 1 TA Reference

+1. We recommend that the TAs start every lab with a brief introduction to what the students are supposed to do.
+Make sure everyone knows where the lab-instructions are located.
+You can also start by briefly introducing basic lab equipment and describe the components the students will use.
+2. If the same question appears many times during a session, it is a good idea to ask everyone to pause their work, and discuss the questions with all four teams at the same time.
+3. Near the end of the lab, when the first teams have started wrapping up, you should again address all the teams, and remind them to write up everything on their webpage, and what is needed to complete milestone 1.

 ### Introduction
 This lab will go over the basics of using the Arduino microcontroller, as well as some of its applications.
-Here are some talking points for the start of the lab, feel free to use as many or little of these talking points as you want.
+Here are some talking points for the start of the lab, feel free to use as many or few of these points as you want.
 * **Basic lab equipment:** Talk about power supplies, oscilloscopes, digital multimeters, and function generators.
 Go over how use the ones in the lab.
 * **What is a microcontroller?** Explain how microcontrollers are small computers used for embedded systems.
 Explain that they are programmed and have peripherals that allow it communicate with the outside world via inputs and outputs, such as digital input and output, PWM, serial communication, analog input, etc.
 * **Uses for microcontrollers:** Explain some basic uses of microcontrollers in embedded systems.
 If you've ever worked with microcontrollers, explain what you used them for.
 Otherwise discuss their use in a field such as automotive, aerospace, consumer electronics, research, medical, hobbyist, etc.